-Through the execution of the Audit Plan and assessment and testing of the control environment, the information system, control procedures and compliance attitude, the audit team members have gained reasonable assurance that TECH has fully complied with its Electricity Integrated Regional Licence obligations except for one minor non-compliance, during the audit period from 1 November 2018 to 30 June 2022.
+Through the execution of the Audit Plan and assessment and testing of the control environment, the information system, control procedures and compliance attitude, the audit team members have gained reasonable assurance that GPPL has fully complied with its Electricity Generation, Transmission, Distribution and Integrated Retail Licence obligations except for some minor non-compliances, during the audit period from 1 July 2018 to 30 June 2022.

-Out of 38 applicable compliance obligations, the audit found:
+Out of 158 applicable compliance obligations, the audit found:

-- 15 obligations were rated compliant (3 with adequate controls and 12 with controls not reviewed). - 1 was rated non-compliant minor impact on customers or third parties (with adequate controls). - 22 were not rated for compliance, as no relevant activity took place during the audit period (and controls were not assessed).
+- 66 obligations were rated compliant (3 with adequate controls and 63 with controls not assessed). - 9 were rated non-compliant minor impact on customers or third parties (1 with adequate controls and 8 with controls not assessed). - 83 were not rated for compliance, as no relevant activity took place during the audit period (and controls were not assessed).